 Katrina Ryan is the senior office assistant of career services, committed to connecting students with their future career endeavors.
 She is a recent graduate from the University at Albany, obtaining her degree in Sociology with minors in French and Urban Planning.
 During her time at the university, she studied abroad at La Sorbonne Universite in Paris while teaching English conversation to her peers.
 In addition, Katrina has worked in the nonprofit sector with a variety of local organizations focusing on education and community development and served in Americorps.

 Michael Witt is a career advisor for NSPE and Parsons graduate students.
 Before joining The New School, Michael worked in higher education in Pennsylvania after spending five years in radio as an on-air broadcaster.
 With more than ten years of combined experience in media and education, Michael is particularly well equipped to help his students navigate their career opportunities and develop themselves as aspiring professionals.
 Michael holds a Master of Science in Education with a specialization in Counseling from the University of Pennsylvania and a Bachelor of Arts in Psychology from Muhlenberg College.

 Khourin Wilkins has five years of providing career advisement in the non-profit sector.
-Khourin started off in marketing and branding, and felt compelled to work directly with individuals, particularly hard-to-serve populations to enhance opportunities in education and professional development, deficiencies she observed while mentoring in a local high school.
+Khourin started off in marketing and branding, and felt compelled to work directly with individuals, particularly hard-to-serve populations, to provide opportunities in education and professional development, a need she observed while mentoring in a local high school.
 She earned a Master’s in Strategic Design and Management from Parsons School of Design to strengthen skills in an array of environments.
-Khourin’s approach to advisement is to implore empathy, creativity, and honesty to bridge the gap between talent and opportunity.
+Khourin’s approach to advisement is to employ empathy, creativity, and honesty to bridge the gap between talent and opportunity.